How it began

 Word spread fast about my homemade Russian honey cakes via word of mouth and on social media.
 By late 2018 I was working from 8AM to 2AM most days to keep up with the demand.
 That’s when my fiance, Sergey, started to help me.
 We’ve been a full-time honey cake-making duo ever since.

 Sergey and I love to keep things exciting for our customers.
 We regularly experiment with new flavour infusions, which is how our very popular raspberry honey cake and Caramilk honey cake were born.
 We also get creative with our products and packaging in time for holidays such as Valentine’s Day, Easter, Mother’s Day, Eid, and more.
 Be sure to follow our social media for our latest product creations and offers.

 How it is made

 Honey cake is known for its lengthy preparation time.
-First a honey dough is prepared from scratch and rolled into thin layers for baking.
-While the honey layers are cooling down from the oven, the sweet and sour ingredients of the cream filling are combined together.
-A honey layer is placed into a vacant tin, followed by a generous layer of cream.
+First a honey dough is prepared from scratch and rolled into thin honey layers for baking.
+While the honey layers are cooling down after baking, the sweet and sour ingredients of the cream filling are combined together.
+Then a honey layer is placed into a vacant tin, followed by a generous layer of cream.
 This process of layering is repeated multiple times until there are eight honey layers inside.
 The honey cake then rests in the fridge for at least twelve hours before it is removed from the tin and finished off with a coat of honey-flavoured crumbs, topped with freshly ground walnuts and a personal touch of dried aromatic rose petals.